nkittsteiner/MLND-capstone-project/report.md

 ### Implementation

-The implementation process has been done using a Jupyter notebook.
-All the process could be explained in two blocks:

-- Splitting data for training and testing: In this step the data was separated by 70/30 for training and testing sets, but because it's a time serie, it's not recommended for the training set to be <i>peeking the future</i>, because this can produce unrealistic optimistic predictions.
+A prerequisite for each model consider splitting data for training and testing.
+The data was separated by 70/30 for training and testing sets, but because it's a time serie, it's not recommended for the training set to be <i>peeking the future</i>, because this can produce unrealistic optimistic predictions.

-- For each algorithm choosen (Linear Regression, K-Nearest Neighbors Reggressor, Random Forest Regressor, Ada Boost Regressor, Gradient Boosting Regressor) the tasks implemented are:
-    - Instantiate the model and set parameters (if the default values hasn't fit the needs).
+For each algorithm selected, the process of implementing a model consider this tasks:

+- On Linear Regression algorithm:
+  - Create an instance of Linear Regression using Scikit-learn library.
   - Fit the model using X features and y variable of the training set.
-    - Make a prediction of X features of the test set.
+  - Make a prediction using X features of the test set
   - Get R<sup>2</sup> score results predicted with the actual y<sup>^</sup> values of the test set.
   - Make a visualization of the predicted values vs actual y<sup>^</sup> values.

+- In the case of the K-Nearest Neighbors Reggressor the steps for implementing this model was the same as Linear Regression algorithm:
+  - Create an instance of KNN Regression using Scikit-learn library, setting the number of neighbors to two (n_neighbors=2)
+  - Fit the model using X features and y variable of the training set.
+  - Make a prediction using X features of the test set
+  - Get R<sup>2</sup> score results predicted with the actual y<sup>^</sup> values of the test set.
+  - Make a visualization of the predicted values vs actual y<sup>^</sup> values.
+  - The results wasn't very intuitive compared with Linear Regression, so a manual check on parameters was performed in order to try to improve the quality of the prediction, but the algorithm doesn't improve the results as expected with the first algorithm selected.
+- In the Random Forest Regressor the steps are roughly the same as with the other two algorithms:
+  - Create an instance of Random Forest Regressor using Scikit-learn library, passing no extra parameters to the instance.
+  - Fit the model using X features and y variable of the training set.
+  - Make a prediction using X features of the test set
+  - Get R<sup>2</sup> score results predicted with the actual y<sup>^</sup> values of the test set.
+  - Make a visualization of the predicted values vs actual y<sup>^</sup> values.
+- Again with Ada Boost Regressor the steps implemented was:
+  - Create an instance of Ada Boost Regressor using Scikit-learn library, passing as configuration parameter a `base_estimator=DecisionTreeRegressor(max_depth=10)`.
+  - Fit the model using X features and y variable of the training set.
+  - Make a prediction using X features of the test set
+  - Get R<sup>2</sup> score results predicted with the actual y<sup>^</sup> values of the test set.
+  - Make a visualization of the predicted values vs actual y<sup>^</sup> values.
+- Finally, in the Gradient Boosting Regressor the steps for implementing the model was:
+  - Create an instance of Gradient Boosting Regressor using Scikit-learn library, passing as configuration parameter a `'n_estimators': 500, 'max_depth': 4, 'min_samples_split': 2,
+          'learning_rate': 0.01, 'loss': 'ls'`.
+  - Fit the model using X features and y variable of the training set.
+  - Make a prediction using X features of the test set
+  - Get R<sup>2</sup> score results predicted with the actual y<sup>^</sup> values of the test set.
+  - Make a visualization of the predicted values vs actual y<sup>^</sup> values.

+On of the challenges was trying to understand why the KNN, AdaBoost, GBR and Random Forest, the results was so low on the R<sup>2</sup> Score.
+Using different configuration doesn't improve the models predictions.
+This is discussed in the next section.

 ### Refinement

 In general the algorithms doesn't perform the way it was expected, with the exception of Linear Regression that performs reasonable well.

-There was several actions performed in order to get better predictions from the models:
+The approach was first try to get a better  R<sup>2</sup> score in the KNN Regressor algorithm:

-- Parameter tunning, in general, doesn't improve too much the results.
-- Using PCA for dimesionality reduction.
-It helps to improve on Linear Regression but hasn't any improvement on the others algorithms.
+- Applying PCA for dimensionality reduction.
+The results obtained doesn't get better results on the score
-- Reducing test samples to 50/50.
-In this case all algorithms perform notoriously better but K-Nearest Neighbors Reggressor, Random Forest Regressor, Ada Boost Regressor, Gradient Boosting Regressor get a good prediction until some point in the time line.
-In this point to the next days, the algorithms just give a fixed prediction values.
+- Using grid search cross validation for obtaining best parameters performance:
+  -  `n_neighbors` from 1 to 20
+  -  `leaf_size` from 1 to 100
+  -  `weights`: `uniform` or `distance`
+  -  `algorithm`: `auto`, `ball_tree`, `kd_tree`, `brute`.
+  -  The optimal parameters setting was:
+     -  `n_neighbors`: 4
+     -  `leaf_size` 1
+     -  `weights`: `distance`
+     -  `algorithm`: `brute`

+    The results obtained in the score doesn't improve results significantly (from -1.90 to -1.87)

+In the case of Linear Regression, the refinement was using the PCA training set and compare the R<sup>2</sup> score which improve from `0.76` to `0.83`

+The last refinement step was using a time series split of the training and testing data.
+The results are explained in the next section.

 ## IV.
 Results